 Motez released his first book Beating the NBA: Tales From a Frugal Fan in 2013, and is currently working on his second book, Athletes Who Rock!
-Achieving Stardom in Music and Sports over Just one Lifetime (Cranthorpe Millner Publishers, 2021).
+Achieving Greatness in Music and Sports over Just one Lifetime (Cranthorpe Millner Publishers, 2021).
 The top photo shows Motez (left) interviewing Swiss Olympian snowboarder Pat Burgener for the book in Manhattan Beach, California.

 Over the past few years, Motez has interviewed dozens of high-profile athletes from the NBA, NFL, Premier League, MLB and other sports, including: Dwyane Wade, Kevin Love, Chris Bosh, Steve Nash, Enes Kanter, Serge Ibaka, Rony Seikaly, Nancy Lieberman, Masai Ujiri, Nick Foles, Chris Long, Jurrell Casey, Melvin Ingram, Josh Lambo, Osi Umenyiora, Didi Gregorius, Alex Rodriguez, Bernie Williams, David Cone, David Wells, Bronson Arroyo, Ian Rush and Owen Hargreaves.